-- 1. In the opinion of the directors of Irongate Funds Management Limited, the responsible entity of Irongate Property Fund I and Irongate Property Fund II: - (a) the consolidated financial statements and notes that are set out on pages 43 to 83 are in accordance with the Corporations Act 2001, includina: - (i) giving a true and fair view of the Group's financial position as at 31 March 2022 and of its performance, for the financial year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001: and - 2.
+- 1. In the opinion of the directors of Irongate Funds Management Limited, the responsible entity of Irongate Property Fund I and Irongate Property Fund II: - (a) the consolidated financial statements and notes that are set out on pages 43 to 83 are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Group's financial position as at 31 March 2022 and of its performance, for the financial year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001; and - (b) there are reasonable grounds to believe that the Group will be able to pay their debts as and when they become due and payable. - 2.
 The directors draw attention to Note 1.1 to the consolidated financial statements, which includes a statement of compliance with International Financial Reporting Standards.

-Signed in accordance with a resolution of the directors of Irongate Funds Management Limited: Dated at Sydney this 10th day of May 2022.
+Signed in accordance with a resolution of the directors of Irongate Funds Management Limited:

+Dated at Sydney this 10th day of May 2022.